 The Path of Prajna

 II.
 Progress into the practice of bodhisattva which mainly emphasizes benefiting other people for the sake of universal growth.
-However, the accumulation of wisdom and virtues is not only for your own benefit, but also essential in practicing compassion.
+However, the accumulation of wisdom and virtues is not only for your own benefit but also essential in practising compassion.

 III.
 Once you are equipped with balance, wisdom and virtues in the practice of wisdom and compassion, you attain the wisdom of non-discrimination and equanimity.
 This is known as the wisdom of emptiness (stage of Prajna).

-The path of Prajna is the realization of the essential wisdom of emptiness which represents the development of the mind especially in preparation to embark on the path of skillful means.
+The path of Prajna is the realization of the essential wisdom of emptiness which represents the development of the mind, especially in preparation to embark on the path of skilful means.

 IV.
-Wisdom of emptiness: After developing the supreme mind for the vital path of skillful means, the Bodhisattva emphasizes on the adornment of a pure land and relieving suffering and live stress-free.
+Wisdom of emptiness: After developing the supreme mind for the vital path of skilful means, the Bodhisattva emphasizes on the adornment of a pure land and relieving suffering and live stress-free.
 This is often achieved by simply accepting the simplicity of life as is.
-This is the practice of compassion with wisdom and loving kindness.
+This is the practice of compassion with wisdom and loving-kindness.

 V. The stage of perfection: This is the realization that the supreme Bodhi is the wisdom of all wisdom; the fruit of enlightenment.
 You can only comprehend Prajna or real intelligence, real wisdom through meditation.